-The Federal Trade Commission will host a forum on small business financing on May 8, 2019, to examine trends and consumer protection issues in this marketplace, including the recent proliferation of online loans and alternative financing products.
+The Federal Trade Commission hosted a forum on small business financing on May 8, 2019, to examine trends and consumer protection issues in this marketplace, including the recent proliferation of online loans and alternative financing products.

-The forum, which is free and open to the public, will be at the Constitution Center, 400 7th St., SW, Washington, D.C.
-It will be webcast live on the FTC’s website.
-A full schedule and other details on the forum will be announced shortly.
-No pre-registration is needed.
+The forum, was free and open to the public and was held at the Constitution Center, 400 7th St., SW, Washington, D.C.
+It was webcast live on the FTC’s website.